 Achieving a first ascent in this remote, exploratory area made it feel like the trip had truly come together.
 It didn’t matter that it was the smallest spire in the Raru.
 We made it up and down safely, no epics.

 The other rewarding aspect of the trip was that I felt really fit—far fitter than I’d been on my previous two trips to the same range.
-I’d been working with Uphill Athlete Master Coach Steve House since April, and after five months of structured training, I was like a machine.
+I’d been working one-on-one with Uphill Athlete’s Steve House since April, and after five months of structured training, I was like a machine.
 I had way more endurance; I didn’t have to eat as much to sustain the work and my day-to-day recovery was incredible.
 I was at the same altitude, doing the same style of climbing on the same terrain, just in an adjacent valley.

 I was like a machine.